RainbowwPhoenixx/lba1-tasmod/README.md

 - As a consequence of fixing rng, the game runs a little bit faster (physics run on 60Hz instead of 50Hz), but the outcome is the same.
 - Some menus are broken, like dialog boxes
 - Sound
+- Double tick needed at the end of a script

 ## Planned features
 - Playback control: pausing, playing, frame by frame.